 Chest discomfort is the most common symptom of a heart attack in both women and men.
 The pain or tightness in the chest is usually centrally located in the chest (or slightly to the left side), made worse by stress or physical activity, and gets better when at rest.
 The intensity of the discomfort can range from mild to “feeling like an elephant is sitting on my chest.”

 Women are much more likely to have a heart attack without experiencing chest discomfort than men.
 It is important to know that heart attacks can occur without any chest discomfort at all.

-In a 2003 study of women who had experienced a heart attack, the most common symptom was not chest-discomfort.
-Rather, they reported fatigue, changes in their sleep and anxiety.
-Nearly 80% of the women in that study reported that they experienced one or more symptom at least one month before their heart attack.
+In a 2003 study of women who had experienced a heart attack, the most common symptom was not chested discomfort.
+Rather, they reported fatigue, changes in their sleep, and anxiety.
+Nearly 80% of the women in that study reported that they experienced one or more symptoms at least one month before their heart attack.

 In addition to chest discomfort, women can commonly experience one or more of the following heart attack symptoms:

 Unusual fatigue lasting for several days or sudden severe fatigue

 Shortness of breath (with or without chest discomfort)

 Rapid or irregular heartbeat

 Pain in the upper back, shoulders, arms, abdomen, throat, jaw or teeth